Introduction

 (3) Taxation of UK residents on foreign assets

-To attempt to cover these topics comprehensively is ambitious enough, perhaps quixotic, and if books could burst, this one might have done.
+To attempt to cover these topics comprehensively is ambitious, perhaps quixotic, and if books could burst, this one might.
 But these territorial issues must be understood in a wider context: in taxation, as in life, everything is connected.
-So I discuss many general private client topics, procedural (disclosure and compliance, Tax return filing positions, CDD, TRS); and substantial (meaning of fundamental terms, the nature of of entities such as partnerships).
-I also discuss many tax avoidance codes.
-As a result the title of this book does not do justice to its contents.
-The time is coming when it might be renamed.
+So I discuss private client topics which go beyond the original themes of this book:

 A statute-focussed approach